DSD-ESDC-EDSC/dynamic-org-chart/README.md

 ## 2. No Central and Openly Available Government Org Charts

-> __Divisions and directorates have internal facing org charts and government departments sometimes have web pages outlining their  structure, however there does not appear to be an openly acccessible and navigatable central source for organizational charts.__
+> __Divisions and directorates have internal facing org charts and government departments sometimes have web pages outlining their  structure, however, there does not appear to be an openly acccessible and navigatable central source for organizational charts.__

 The web application for DOC features a dynamic, interative, and searchable organizational chart for the Canadian federal public service.
 The organization structure for the Canadian Federal Government is implicitly defined in the GEDS dataset, and the programs in DOC automatically extract this organization structure.